dreibh/hipercontracer/README.md

 The HiPerConTracer Reverse Tunnel (RTunnel) Tool maintains a reverse [SSH](https://www.openssh.com/) from a remote measurement node to a collector server.
 The purpose is to allow for SSH login from the collector server to the measurement node, via the reverse tunnel.
 Then, the measurement node does not need a publicly-reachable IP address (e.g.&nbsp;the node only has a private IP address behind a firewall).

 ## Example
+Establish a Reverse Tunnel, with the following settings:

 - local node is Node 1000;
 - run as user "hipercontracer";
 - connect to Collector server 10.44.35.16, using SSH private key from /var/hipercontracer/ssh/id_ed25519, with SSH known_hosts file /var/hipercontracer/ssh/known_hosts